LAYCAST: LAYered CAvern Surface Tracker at future electron-positron colliders: Introduction

 Inspired by the previous proof-of-principle study~\cite{Chrzaszcz:2020emg}, in this work, we propose a similar tracker detector to be installed on the wall and ceiling of the main cavern at future electron-positron colliders such as CEPC and FCC-ee.
 The fiducial volume is taken to be the space between the MD and the cavern's surface, similar to that of HECATE.
-However, the difference is, we consider a more refined and realistic design.
+However, the difference is that we consider a more refined geometry and integration assumptions, tailored to realistic cavern constraints.
 Firstly, the tracker is not installed on the floor of the cavern because there will be load-bearing components for the MD and other facilities on the floor.
 Therefore, the detector is not hermetic, and LLPs can escape the cavern through the floor.
 We, thus, name the proposal as LAYered CAvern Surface Tracker (LAYCAST).
-Besides, we also take into account other specific and realistic factors, e.g.~the actual planned geometries of the MD and the caverns.
-We aim to achieve more realistic considerations of the new detector's fiducial volume and acceptance, and hence more accurate sensitivities to various LLPs.
+Besides, we also take into account other specific and realistic factors, e.g.~the actual planned geometries of the MD and the caverns.\footnote{ The detector materials are supposed to be hanging from the walls and the roof of the cavern, where elements including fire fighting protocols, cranes, cabling, and platforms are planned to be implemented.
+The detector materials should avoid these elements.
+Similarly, the entrance to the cavern should be left clear of detector materials.
+All these realistic factors will imply somewhat reduced coverage and lead to weaker sensitivities.
+In this study, we do not take this into account and assume that this should affect the results to a minor extent. } We aim to achieve more realistic considerations of the new detector's fiducial volume and acceptance, and hence more accurate sensitivities to various LLPs.

 We perform Monte-Carlo (MC) simulations to evaluate sensitivity reaches of the proposed detector to four LLP benchmark models: a light scalar from exotic Higgs decays, the HNL that mixes with the electron neutrino only, the lightest neutralino in the R-parity-violating (RPV) supersymmetry (SUSY), as well as axion-like particles that couple to photons and $Z$-bosons.
 We also compare our estimated sensitivity results with existing bounds on the models, and sensitivity reaches of proposed LHC far detectors, or those of lepton-collider's main and proposed far detectors.